-The TABS on this guide:
+The SIDE-HEADINGS on this guide include:

 Resources tells you what resources to use to find the information you need.
 Organized by the type of literature used by environmental engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.